-Database will pop-up on the initial login, or can be displayed by selecting the Database icon in the bottom right corner of the login screen.
-You can either create it in QPSQL(PostgreSQL Database); that is an object relational database management system, or use ‘Disk’ to specify a disk that you would like for the database to be created on.
-You can back these up by selecting the option dropdown, and select Backup.
-I go with the Disk option, as this is a recent addition to Resolve for Mac and PC, and goes on a Project based workflow.
-Only reason to go with post-gres-q-l would be for sharing between Linux Resolve systems.
+Database can be displayed by selecting the show/hide icon in the top left corner of the window.
+You can either create a QPSQL(PostgreSQL Database); that is an object relational database management system, or use ‘Disk’ to specify a disk that you would like for the database to be created on.

 Here you can import, add, delete, export, or modify the config for various project by right clicking on one or the background.
 This will also give you the ability to bring in project from other accounts, or give a client a copy of a final project.
 Start by clicking Untitled Project.

 Enables you to set the master settings for a raw camera file type in your project.
 These can be modified on a per clip basis while grading, but this is good to set for the general project look, and decode settings.
 We will do an in depth overview of common Raw Cameras later.